We disrupted To Kill a Mockingbird the week of 5/21. Check out the Twitter moment below (click on image).

 - Atticus has been and continues to be problematic and so many white people don’t want to admit it.
 His advocacy has limits.
 He’s not willing to question the very system that has allowed Tom to end up in this racist situation.
 In the face of pure racism and bigotry he doesn’t see the need to publicly disrupt the legal system.
 Yes, he defends Tom.
 Yes he questions Mayella.
 No, he doesn’t go beyond that.
 He doesn’t protest.
 He doesn’t say he’s going to take on the court system.
 He doesn’t say he’s going to make structural changes so this stops happening.
 He doesn’t use his privilege to bring about change.
 He lets Tom die.
 He is a part of the very system that let Tom die.
 I was encouraged by how many white folks in our chat mentioned it, though, so there’s hope in progress.

 Part of being a teacher that designs curriculum and lessons from a student-driven approach means that in addition to offering them choice, I select texts based on who is sitting in front of me.
 My job is not to teach my favorite novels or the novels I read with my mother when I was young.
 My job is to prepare an educational experience to meet the needs of the learner.
 Depending on the classroom, it may be a terrible idea to teach To Kill a Mockingbird.
 In my current context, I do teach it.
 I do so because I have a predominantly white group of students who have often already heard of it, some who have read it, and many whose parents have idolized it.
 I use it as an entry point to engage them in critical anti-racism dialogue.
 It’s an entry point because it’s familiar, it doesn’t feel intimidating for them, and it connotes comfort and nostalgia.
 It’s overall presumed to be a positive reading experience.
-So, I use the feelings it engenders for them and then introduce anti-racist ideas and critical race theory to help them see the racism in the text and in their own lives.
+So, I use the feelings it engenders for them and then introduce anti-racist ideas and elements of critical race theory* to help them see the racism in the text and in their own lives.
 The unit I teach asks students to dig deep into Lee’s book in a way that unveils some of our own biases and presents us with a mirror.
 While students may enjoy moments of the book or certain characters, this isn’t a text they necessarily end up loving when it’s all over.
 In my classroom, the book is not placed or kept on a book pedestal.
 We lift it up, look under its pages, between its characters, and expose its gaps.